ethereumproject/go-ethereum/README.md

 original chain.
 A version which can **honestly** offer both a censorship resistant and unstoppable application platform for developers.

-This is a project migrated from the now hard forked Ethereum (ETHHF) github project, we will need to slowly migrate peices of the infrastructure required to maintain the project.
+This is a project migrated from the now hard forked Ethereum (ETHHF or ETHF) github project, we will need to slowly migrate peices of the infrastructure required to maintain the project.